gsmvalve/gsmtasks-docs/source/includes/_task_metadatas.md

 ## List Task Metadatas

-Returns a array of orders that the user has access to.
+Returns a array of task metadatas that the user has access to.

 > The request returns JSON structured like this: